mertmetin1/OptimizationAlgorithms/README.md

 # Optimization Algorithms

 This repository contains implementations of various optimization algorithms commonly used in solving different types of problems.
 Each algorithm is described below along with its key components and operation.
+Metaheuristics are a flexible and powerful class of algorithms used to solve various optimization problems.
+These approaches are designed to find effective solutions in complex and often uncertain problem domains.
+Metaheuristics typically employ a guided search strategy to explore solutions in a search space and generally do not guarantee optimal solutions but aim to produce acceptable solutions.

 ## Backtracking Algorithm (BT)